 - Glass beads: Reusable glass media that’s lead- and silica-free to clean and polish metal without causing dimensional changes

-- Crushed glass grit: An abrasive made from recycled glass bottles that’s used to remove coatings from materials like coal tar, epoxy, paint, vinyl and polyurea
+- Crushed glass grit: An abrasive made from recycled glass bottles that are used to remove coatings from materials like coal tar, epoxy, paint, vinyl, and polyurea

 - Acrylic: A gentle abrasive used to strip sensitive surfaces

-- Corncob grit: A reusable, biodegradable, organic media made from corncobs to clean and remove surface contaminates
+- Corncob grit: A reusable, biodegradable, organic media made from corncobs to clean and remove surface contaminants

-- Pumice: An abrasive made from lightweight volcanic rocks that’s ideal for less aggressive operations
+- Pumice: An abrasive made from lightweight volcanic rocks that are ideal for less aggressive operations

-- Walnut shells: Blasting media made from walnut shells that cleans and polishes a surface without marring, scratching or etching it
+- Walnut shells: Blasting media made from walnut shells that clean and polishes a surface without marring, scratching, or etching it

 - Silicon carbide grit: The hardest blasting media available; used for etching stones and engraving glass